Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 And both plugins share a number of similarities in terms of features.

 Want more details?
-Check out my article on social sharing plugins for WordPress.
+Check out my article on the best WordPress social sharing plugins.

 7. Redirection (Redirection Management Plugin)